haiwen/seafile-admin-docs/manual/setup/migrate_non_docker_to_docker.md

 # Migrate from non-docker Seafile deployment to docker

 !!! note "For Seafile cluster"
-    This document is writting to about the single node, you have to do the following opeartions (except database) in **all nodes**
+    This document is writting to about the single node, you have to do the following opeartions (except migtating database) in **all nodes**

+The recommended steps to migrate from non-docker deployment to docker deployment are:

+1. Shutdown Seafile and native Nginx, Memcached
+2. Backup Seafile data (database also neet to backup if you are not use an existed MySQL database to deploy non-Docker version Seafile)
+3. Create the directory needed for Seafile Docker image to run, and recover the data.
+(If you are use an existed MySQL database to deploy non-Docker version Seafile, the data from database also need to recover)
+4. Download the `.yml` files and `.env`.
+5. Start Seafile Docker

 ## Before Migration

 Upgrade the version of the binary package to [latest version](../upgrade/upgrade_notes_for_12.0.x.md), and ensure that the system is running normally.

 !!! tip
     If you running a very old version of Seafile, you can following the [FAQ item](https://cloud.seatable.io/dtable/external-links/7b976c85f504491cbe8e/?tid=0000&vid=0000&row-id=VYQI9DJfRmCv5NggcX4f0Q) to migrate to the latest version

 ## Stop Services